Tina Girouard: Career

 For her contribution to the 1981 exhibition Other Realities: Installations for Performance at the Contemporary Arts Museum Houston, Girouard led a ten-day workshop with local students and then turned material generated during the workshop into the basis for a performance.
 The remnants of the performance, including costumes, sets, and props, were then exhibited as an installation.
 Girouard's work was featured in a solo exhibition curated by Susan Rothenberg at CUE Art Foundation in 2004.
 More recently it was shown as part of 112 Greene Street: The Early Years (1970-1974) curated by Jessamyn Fiore at David Zwirner Gallery in New York in 2011, and included in the related publication of the same title.
-Fiore also curated Gordon Matta-Clark, Suzanne Harris, and Tina Girouard: The 112 Greene Street Years Rhona Hoffman Gallery in Chicago in 2013.
+Fiore also curated Gordon Matta-Clark, Suzanne Harris, and Tina Girouard: The 112 Greene Street Years at the Rhona Hoffman Gallery in Chicago in 2013.

 In 2013 Girouard participated in the tribute to FOOD organized by Frieze New York.